jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ---

-# How does it work under the hood?
+# Prebuilt binaries

 ---

-# Prebuilt binaries
+# How does it work behind the scenes?

 ---